rishirishith18/Skillmap-Main/README.md

 ## 📄 License

 This project is for demonstration purposes.
-Feel free to use and modify as needed.
+Feel free to use and modify as needed. # SkillMap-Main